A toolbox for black hole scattering: Black hole entropy from multiplicity

 \section{Black hole entropy from multiplicity}

 How black hole entropy may emerge from the scattering approach to black hole dynamics is rather mysterious.
 The only game in town appears to be to impose a short-distance cut-off that results in the desired result \cite{tHooft:1996rdg, Hooft:2015jea}.
-Here, we make an intriguing observation that appears to emerge from the second quantised approach of the present article.
+Here, we make an intriguing observation that appears to emerge from the second quantised approach\footnote{In contrast to the approach in this article which involved quantisation of fields that allows for the definition of a many-particle Fock basis, certain elastic aspects of near-horizon scattering can also be studied using the quantum mechanics of probe particles as is done by 't Hooft \cite{tHooft:1996rdg}.} of the present article.
 The entropy contained in the multiplicity of the external particles in inelastic scattering yields almost exactly the black hole entropy.

 In \cite{Gaddam:2021zka}, inelastic amplitudes with particle production were computed.
 In particular, it was shown that in $2\rightarrow2N$ tree-level amplitudes grow exponentially.
 As mentioned in the introduction, the characteristic time delay associated with this scattering process is Page time, suggesting a breakdown of Hawking's free field theory thereafter.
 Of the $2N$ external particles, two sets of $N$ particles are identical.
 Therefore, the total multiplicity of the external states is given by